Research

 Gravitational waves

 Gravitational waves are ripples in the shape of spacetime.
-They can be generated by a variety of mechanisms, such as by black holes or neutron stars orbiting each other, by cosmic defects such as cosmic strings and domain walls, by quantum vacuum fluctuations during inflation, by first-order cosmological phase transitions, or even by density perturbations in the early universe.
+They can be generated with a significant amplitude by a variety of mechanisms, such as by black holes or neutron stars orbiting each other, by cosmic defects such as cosmic strings and domain walls, by quantum vacuum fluctuations during inflation, by first-order cosmological phase transitions, or even by density perturbations in the early universe.
 They can be detected by ground-based interferometers such as LIGO/Virgo/KAGRA, by pulsar timing arrays such as NANOGrav, or by the upcoming space-based interferometer LISA.

 Cosmic inflation and early universe physics

-Negative Energies
+Negative energies

 Is it possible to create a stable wormhole, or to travel faster than light or backward in time?
 General relativity could produce spacetimes with such exotic possibilities, if given the right distribution of matter and energy to act as a source.
 But all such exotic phenomena depend on sources with negative energy density.
 Negative energies can arise in quantum mechanics, for example in the Casimir effect, but their properties are strongly constrained.
 We study quantum inequalities, which restrict the duration and magnitude of negative energy densities, and the validity of certain "energy conditions" which, if always obeyed, would imply that necessary sources for such exotic phenomena can never arise.